Samuel-Jnr/SalesAnalysis/README.md

 The top selling products are the touring-1000 and the mountain-100, mountain-200 and Road-350-W, specifically the yellow, black, blue and silver colours.

-   RECOMMENDATION

-   Sales and production department should carry out user experience research/survey on this  products so, we can optimize the product for better experience which in turn will increase sales of this products.

 3. Customers who have made more than two purchases
    ``` sql